shyampurk/kitchen-tracker/README.md

 Step 3 - Enter a label text to identify the container, and choose a value for the 'Threshold' and 'Expiry in months' parameter from the slider, and then press submit.
 The threshold value is used to decide the minimum weight of the container.
 If the container weight is below this threshold, a visual indication is provided to the user to inform him about the critical level of inventory.
 Expiry is used to track the expiry of inventory item kept in this container.

 Step 4 - Perform the above steps for the second container by selecting container ID 002 at the top of settings screen.Once submitted,  you will get a message indicating that the container settings have been registered.
+Both containers have to be registered separately.

 <img src="/imgs/Screenshot-2.jpg" align="center" width="250" >

 Step 5 - Return back to the main screen and now you can see the container levels based on the current weight of the containers.
+Maximum weight supported by this application is 5 Kgs.

 <img src="/imgs/Screenshot-3.jpg" align="center" width="250" >